 Because the virtual world is always on, business users globally now have access to live people and current data 24/7.
-Many times this accessibility leads to discussions, responses and additional opportunities to reconsider a course of action to address business problems.
-This pull in the market is leading to business users like consumers of PPM being more knowledgeable about the depth and breadth of PPM technologies and processes.
-Additionally, social media channels like blogs, wikis, and videos have providers of content creating a push inertia that gets their thoughts and opinions out to a wide consumer base.
+Many times this accessibility leads to discussions, responses, and additional opportunities to reconsider a course of action to address business problems.
+This pull in the market is leading to business users, such as consumers of PPM, being more knowledgeable about the depth and breadth of PPM technologies and processes.
+Additionally, social media channels, such as blogs, wikis, and videos, have content providers creating a push inertia that gets their thoughts and opinions out to a wide consumer base.

 Common Challenges

-A common issue that crops up is when an organization makes an assumption that each business unit has similar demands, objectives and pains; and that they can use the same solution as a different organization.
-Similar to the Halo Effect, a portion or group within a company recognizes the value another part of the company is realizing from a solution, and they see that same solution relevant for their situation.
+Challenges may arise when an organization assumes that each business unit has similar demands, objectives, and pains, and that it can use the same solution as a different organization or unit within the organization.
+In a situation similar to the halo effect, a portion or group within a company recognizes the value another part of the company is realizing from a solution, and they see that same solution relevant for their situation when it may not be.
+[AU: OK?
+Otherwise the first sentence and the second sentence seem to contradict each other.]

 Another common challenge is when an organization tries to create a solution that fits everyone.
-This has been referred to as “Solution Crowdsourcing”, or also known as community-based design.
-This is when each division or group is allowed to define the common solution to their specific needs; again, trying to create a one-size-fits-all design.
+This has been referred to as solution crowdsourcing, or community-based design.
+In this case, each division or group defines the common solution to its specific needs; again, the organization is trying to create a one-size-fits-all design.

 Mandated change is often the hardest for people to digest.
 It is important to understand that change initiated from the top does not automatically guarantee an easier adoption.

-The assumption that the new system will make employees’ jobs harder is prevalent with the introduction of new tools, technology and processes.
-No employee wants to feel like they will be forced to take a sip from a fire hose.
-People are very sensitive to learning curves, as it is understood that work already on their plate must still move forward, as well as learning the new system.
+The assumption that the new system will make employees’ jobs harder is prevalent with the introduction of new tools, technology, and processes.
+Employees do not want to feel that they will be forced to drink from a fire hose.
+People are very sensitive to learning curves, as they understand that work already on their plate still must move forward while they learn the new system.

-Issues of control can create ill effects in the adoption of PPM.
+Issues of control can create problems in the adoption of PPM.
 Employees worry, “I control my environment today; the new system is a threat to me and may make my job unnecessary.”

-Often new capital investments are viewed as wasteful.
-Maintaining a status quo that is currently seeing little benefit rarely turns around into visible ROI.
-Sticking with the status quo can undermine future growth and increase or continue to promote the current inefficiencies which could then outweigh the costs of a new system.
+Often new capital investments are viewed as wasteful; however, maintaining a status quo that is currently seeing little benefit rarely turns around into visible ROI.
+Sticking with the status quo can undermine future growth and increase or continue to promote the current inefficiencies, which could then outweigh the costs of a new system.

 Key Steps to Creating the Win

 Analyze the bigger picture to get a better understanding of the current versus proposed TCO.
-Just the tangible costs of licenses and maintenance for the existing system is no longer sufficient to justify the new integrated approach.
-It is important to look at the increased visibility and decrease with human inefficiencies resulting from the non-integrated and even broken systems should be factored into the decision-making.
+Considering just the tangible costs of licenses and maintenance for the existing system is no longer sufficient to justify the new integrated approach.
+It is important to look at the increased visibility and decrease with human inefficiencies resulting from the nonintegrated and even broken systems should be factored into the decision making.

-New generations of information workers are adopting the new social software solutions in an accelerated or rapid pace.
+New generations of information workers are adopting the new social software solutions at an accelerated or rapid pace.
 Organizational rework must take into account this new way of doing business both internal and external to the organization through partner supply chains, social networking, and knowledge dissemination.
-A modern organization must ensure that the new PPM initiative and team is looking at the long-range intent of the enterprise.
+A modern organization must ensure that the new PPM initiative and team is looking at the long-range goals of the enterprise.